eth-brownie/brownie/docs/build-folder.rst

     build/deployments/[NETWORK_NAME]/[ADDRESS].json

-When instantiating :ref:`Contract<api-network-contract>` objects from deployment artifacts, Brownie parses the files in order of creation time.
+When instantiating :func:`Contract <brownie.network.contract.Contract>` objects from deployment artifacts, Brownie parses the files in order of creation time.
 If the ``contractName`` field in an artifact gives a name that longer exists within the project, the file is deleted.

 Test Results and Coverage Data
 ==============================